katiewalkerfurniture/katiewalkerfurniture.github.io/_work/conversationSeatII.md

 A one-off in rippled ash with a white wax oil finish.

 A seat designed for two people in &lsquo;conversation&rsquo;.
-It is a play on the dialogue between two separate chairs when bought together - symbolised by the two high-backed ends set at opposing angles that are linked by one continuous seating plane.
-Perfectly sited in a bay window location, both looking out and in.
+It is a play on the dialogue between two separate chairs when bought together - symbolised by the two high-backed ends set at opposing angles, both looking out and in, that are linked by one continuous seating plane.

 This piece is the evolution of a design resulting from a &lsquo;Creative award&rsquo; given by South East Arts.
 It is now currently on show with and available from [VSOP](https://www.vsopprojects.com/ "VSOP, New York") in Greenport, New York.